digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/floating-rate-bond.rst

 Instrument and Holding
 ======================

+For the purpose of showcasing the
+:ref:`Observation <module-daml-finance-data-numeric-observation-78761>` concept,
-For the purpose of showcasing Observations, we need a suitable sample instrument.
+we need a suitable sample instrument.
 :ref:`Floating rate bonds <module-daml-finance-instrument-bond-floatingrate-instrument-98586>`
-pay a coupon which is determined by a reference rate.
+pay a coupon which is determined by a reference rate, e.g. 3M Libor.
 The :doc:`Bond Extension tutorial <bond-extension>` describes this instrument in more detail.
 Here, we briefly show how to create the bond instrument using a factory: